-- a)Write a program to create inner classes - b) Write a program to create user defined package and demonstrate various access modifiers. - c) Write a program to demonstrate the use of super and final keywords.
+c) Write a program to implement multiple and Hybrid Inheritance a)Write a program to create inner classes b)Write a program to create user defined package and demonstrate various access modifiers.

+c) Write a program to demonstrate the use of super and final keywords.

-- a) Write a program if number is less than 10 and greater than 50 it generate the exception out of range. else it displays the square of number. - b)Write a program with multiple catch Statements.
+a)Write a program if number is less than 10 and greater than 50 it generate the exception out of range. else it displays the square of number.

+b)Write a program with multiple catch Statements.